joeavanzato/crackdown/README.md

 sudo crackdown -quiet
 ```
 Use the '-quiet' flag to suppress detections at the command-line - all detections are output to CSV/JSON output in the current working directory.

+CSV output will store detection metadata in a JSON string within the Metadata column - other columns are normal strings.

 <p align="center">
 <img src="assets/usage1.png">